 You are welcome to use Vimeo as well.

 If you do not yet have a YouTube channel you will need to create one in order to share your video via Youtube.

 Therefore, you may first need to create a Google account.

 We suggest that you use the privacy settings “not indexed by YouTube” for the time of the conference.
 This will ensure that Youtube is not listing your presentation within the YouTube search and will keep the video accessible only for those who have access to the shared link.
 The same feature is called "hidden from Vimeo" on Vimeo.
 However this feature is not included in the free accounts.

 Once you have uploaded your video to YouTube, please follow our instructions on sharing your link via Conftool below.

 Please make sure you follow the instructions in the video on how to copy the link, as it will not work with the link automatically generated by the SlideShare system.

-Pdf files are best be stored on your private website or on your university’s server.
+Pdf files are best be stored on your personal website (if you habe one) or on your university’s server.
 Copy the link to your pdf file and share it via Conftool as described below.

 As a final step you need to upload your LINK to Conftool.
 Please note that only submitting authors have editing rights for the contributions.